 Privacy Policy

-Where information is provided electronically (for example, through online forms or telehealth systems), it will be stored digitally in secure systems.
+Where information is provided electronically (for example, through online forms or telehealth systems), it will be stored digitally in secure systems, with appropriate safeguards to protect against unauthorised access, loss, misuse, or disclosure.

 a) Provide a written report to another professional or agency (such as a GP, school, or lawyer);